Legal Help With Herniated Disk Injuries After An Accident

 Back and neck injuries are extremely common in automobile accidents.
 Our attorneys have a great deal of knowledge gained from handling hundreds of these cases and talking to injured clients, their families, and various medical specialists including orthopedists, neurosurgeons, physiatrists, chiropractors, and physical therapists.
 These cases can be very challenging because members of the general public often do not appreciate the extent and debilitating nature of these injuries.
 Our recent trial verdicts have been excellent in this area.

 Spinal disk injuries often occur as a result of a serious car or truck collision.
-In the Gainesville and Ocala area the attorneys at Fine, Farkash & Parlapiano, P.A., have represented many people with this type of serious injury and have gained familiarity with cases where back or neck injuries have occurred.
+In the Gainesville and Marion County area, the attorneys at Fine, Farkash & Parlapiano, P.A., have represented many people with this type of serious injury and have gained familiarity with cases where back or neck injuries have occurred.

 Your body’s initial response to a vehicular collision is the production of adrenaline.
 Adrenaline, a powerful hormone, can cause a feeling of euphoria that covers up your perception of serious injury.
 This is a natural human response that makes us able to fight or flee from a dangerous situation.
 But many confuse this initial response and assume they aren’t really injured.
 It is important to see a medical professional if symptoms of a disk or whiplash injury occur.
 Self-diagnosis, diagnosis from friends, relatives or lawyers is no substitute for a visit to a qualified physician.